piotr-yuxuan/chinese-huawen/README.md

 Github doesn't accept alphanumerical project name so `chinese-huawen` is just the English translation of 華文.

-## Why using \LaTeX{} instead of markdown?

-You're right, markdown can be read directly on github with no downloads and is lighter than \LaTeX{} but the latter is pretty easier than markdown in purpose of typesetting hypertext including links, bibliographies and so on.

-Nonetheless I've been trying to automatically generate markdown files with pandoc then to not to upload `pdf` here but just `tex` and `md`.
-I faced some issues (handling bibliographiy-related and `input` commands) then I gave up.
-I know you more than me about it, please tell me :-)

 ## [Ideographic Description Sequences](https://github.com/kawabata/ids)

 Ideographic Description Sequences are meant to break down every ideogram into smaller pieces and describe how those pieces are arranged all together.
 For example, the two-item character set `{華, 文}` is described by the following sequences: